Uwe Koschinat

-Uwe Koschinat (born 1 September 1971) is a German former footballer, who manages Arminia Bielefeld.
+Uwe Koschinat (born 1 September 1971) is a German former footballer and current manager of Rot-Weiss Essen.

 Coaching career

 Koschinat was an assistant coach at TuS Koblenz.
 He became the interim head coach for Koblenz on 17 December 2009.
 Petrik Sander became the next head coach on 27 December 2009.
 He lost his only match in–charge 1–0 to FSV Frankfurt.
 Koschinat became head coach of Fortuna Köln on 1 July 2011.
 He terminated his contract on 15 October 2018, to become the manager of SV Sandhausen.
 He was sacked on 24 November 2020.
 On 6 April 2021, 1.
 FC Saarbrücken announced that they hired Koschinat starting from the 2021–22 season.
 He left Saarbrücken in October 2022.
-In March 2023, he was appointed as the new coach for Arminia Bielefeld.
+In March 2023, he was appointed the new coach for Arminia Bielefeld.
+After Bielefeld was relegated to the 3.
+Liga, he left Bielefeld.
+He was signed by VfL Osnabrück in November 2023.
+In September 2024, he was sacked.
+He was hired by Rot-Weiss Essen in December 2024.